r-angeles/r-angeles.github.io/README.md

 OR, use Static CMS to edit `_data` on a GUI.
 (Note: does not work currently)

 ### CMS OAuth
+Git Gateway is used for authentication to edit files without registering a GitHub account.
+Visit the [Static CMS docs](https://www.staticcms.org/docs/add-to-your-site-cdn) for more details on setting it up.

-GitHub account will be used to log in to CMS.
+To directly use a GitHub account to log in to the CMS.
 See the [Static CMS docs](https://www.staticcms.org/docs/github-backend) to set up a basic GitHub Authentication.

-Alternatively, Git Gateway can be used for authentication to edit files without giving direct access to the repository.
-Visit the [Static CMS docs](https://www.staticcms.org/docs/add-to-your-site-cdn) for more details on setting it up.

 ## Under the hood
 ### What's used?